Chart Color Schemes

 Concord's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Concord's health outcomes show excellent results according to AreaSearch's assessment.
+Concord's health outcomes data shows excellent results based on AreaSearch's assessment.

-Mortality rates and chronic condition prevalence are low, especially among younger cohorts.
-Approximately 59% of Concord's total population (8,818 people) has private health cover, which is exceptionally high.
-The most prevalent medical conditions in the area are arthritis and asthma, affecting 7.3% and 5.2% of residents respectively.
-A significant majority, 73.8%, report being free from medical ailments, compared to 74.6% across Greater Sydney.
-Concord has a higher proportion of seniors aged 65 and over at 22.5% (3,356 people), compared to Greater Sydney's 15.4%.
-While health outcomes among seniors in Concord are above average, they rank lower nationally than those of the broader population.
+Mortality rates and chronic condition prevalence were low, especially among younger cohorts.
+Approximately 59% of Concord's total population (8,818 people) had private health cover, which was exceptionally high.
+The most common medical conditions in the area were arthritis and asthma, affecting 7.3 and 5.2% of residents respectively.
+A majority, 73.8%, declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Concord has a higher proportion of seniors aged 65 and over, at 22.6% (3,371 people), than Greater Sydney's 15.4%.
+Health outcomes among seniors in Concord are above average but rank lower nationally when compared to the broader population.

 Frequently Asked Questions - Health